thevyasamit/Java-Spring-CRUD-APIs/README.md

 # Java-Spring-CRUD-APIs
-This repo has the Java code to perform CRUD API operations with MySQL.
+This repo has the Java (Spring) code to perform CRUD API operations with MySQL.